 We have found that fallback language is inconsistent across securities, and may not adequately explain how LIBOR will transition.
-Moreover, the industry continues to evolve – as evidenced by extending the phaseout of certain LIBOR tenors, passing New York state legislation and referencing alternative rates – further impacting how LIBOR-related risks are managed.
+Moreover, the industry continues to evolve – as evidenced by extending the phaseout of certain LIBOR tenors, passing federal legislation and using alternative rates – further impacting how LIBOR-related risks are managed.

 Given these circumstances, we believe that actively managing LIBOR-related risks should be a priority for client portfolios.
 As we move to a market environment without LIBOR, we will continuously reassess the risk profile of every impacted holding to further inform its transition strategy.